Nikelandjelo/Nikelandjelo.github.io/_posts/2021-09-18-google-beginners-quest.md

 return 0;
 ```

-<p style="font-size: 16px">There is another solution that works with the opposite logic.
-(The car is chasing the furthest object)[Credits to Ben!]</p>
+There is another solution that works with the opposite logic.
+(The car is chasing the furthest object)[Credits to Ben!]

 ```js
 if (scanArray.indexOf(Math.max(...scanArray)) + 1> 8) {